rcammack/digits/index.md

 <h3>Home Page</h3>

 Once logged in, the system takes you to the user's home page.
-This is nearly identical to the landing page, but the NavBar contains links to list contact and add new contact pages.
+This is nearly identical to the landing page, but the NavBar contains links to List Contacts and Add Contact pages.

 <img src="doc/userHome.png">